jeedipallirishma/Drug-Side-Effect-Prediction/README.md

-# Drug Side Effect Prediction using Deep Learning
+# Drug Side Effect Prediction – Neural network model predicting drug side effects using TensorFlow.

 ## 📌 Project Overview
 This project builds a deep learning model to predict whether a drug may cause side effects based on molecular features.